UI-Research/nccs-geo/README.md

 To replicate the code, run R scripts in numerical order.

+The data for this work currently lives on Box.
+Email cdavis@urban.org for access.

 There are two crosswalk types included; one at the census block level and one at the census tract level.

 - Census Tract Crosswalk